OrbenAmy/orbenamy_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Multi-award-winning and internationally renowned psychologist studying how digitalisation and social media use impacts adolescent mental health at the University of Cambridge.
+Multi-award-winning and internationally renowned psychologist studying how digitalisation and social media use impacts adolescent mental health.
+Fellow of St. John's College, University of Cambridge.
+Founder of the Digital Mental Health Group.